 HOW: Each product includes a brief paragraph review and is rated on a scale of 1-30 on three categories from the company’s rubric: educational content and function, features and production value, and enjoyability.

-WHO: Every app is field-tested with a cross-section of students and teachers as part of the review process.
+WHO: A team of writers, each with expertise in a specific area of education (speech, math, reading, language, etc.) review apps.
+Every app is field-tested with a cross-section of students and teachers as part of the review process.
 Some reviews explain where it was tested.

 WHAT: A focus on apps but includes websites and sometimes games.